Bitbol-Lab/partial_sampling_spatially_structured_population/README.md

 - `wm_sim.py`: launches simulations in the well-mixed case

-`run_single.py` and `slurm_main.py` are used to generate and store simulation data (see part below on how to use them)
+`run_single.py` and `slurm_main.py` are used to generate and store simulation data (see part below on how to use them).

-`visualization.py` is used to produce plots
+`visualization.py` is used to produce plots.

-`run.ipynb` is a notebook using all the functions to launch simulations and produce plots (the last part is not functional)
+`run.ipynb` is a notebook using all the functions to launch simulations and produce plots (the last part is not functional).

 # Run simulations / computations

 ## slurm_main.py

-Runs multiple simulations / computations of the specified type, sweeping the fitness in `np.logspace(log_s_min, log_s_max, num)` and writes a .JSON file in the specified results directory
+Runs multiple simulations / computations of the specified type, sweeping the fitness in `np.logspace(log_s_min, log_s_max, num)` and writes a .JSON file in the specified results directory.

-You can run it as a script (which you must modify to specify `prefix`, `results_dir`, `num`; useful when you want to run them on SCITAS clusters) or as a function (see examples in `run.ipynb`)
+You can run it as a script (which you must modify to specify `prefix`, `results_dir`, `num`; useful when you want to run them on SCITAS clusters) or as a function (see examples in `run.ipynb`).

 >Make sure the results directory is created before running